RPullia/SpringJourney/README.md

 1) Application Context, @Bean and @Configuration
 2) Another way to define Beans - @Component
 3) @Service, @Repository and DI with @Autowired
+4) More on Dependency Injection, @Autowiring, @Wiring and @Qualifier